Presto Engine and Database Explained

 Technologies in the big data space are used to analyze, extract and deal with data sets that are too large or complex to be dealt with by traditional data processing application software.

 Presto queries data.
 Competitors in the space include technologies like Hive, Pig, Hbase, Druid, Dremio, Impala, Spark SQL.
 Many of the technologies in the querying vertical of big data are designed within or to work directly against the Hadoop ecosystem.
+You can do Presto data share with connectors.

 What Is Presto Hive?